Disabled People's Protection Policy

 If there is any physical feature that makes it impossible or unreasonably difficult for a disabled person to use a Grand Central served station, we will work with the station facility owner and Network Rail (as landlord) in the removal or alteration of this feature, or in the provision of a reasonable means of avoiding it as required under the (Disability Discrimination Act 1995 part 3).

-Our trains are approved for service by the ORR, but with some exemptions from the Rail Vehicle Accessibility Regulations 2000 (RVAR) for our older carriages.
-All newly built trains will meet the full RVAR 2010 requirements.
+Our trains are approved for service by the ORR.
+All newly built trains will meet the full Rail Vehicle Accessibility Regulations 2010 (RVAR) requirements.
 When we refurbish our older trains we will make every effort to comply with the RVAR, and if we are unable to do this we will apply for a derogation.

 Our Disabled People’s Protection Policy is a live document and is reviewed annually by our Board of Directors.
 We will consult with relevant stakeholders, including user groups as amendments are progressed.

 Nothing in our Disabled People’s Protection Policy shall require us to breach any obligations in our acted Railway Safety Case, the Health and Safety at Work Act or our obligations to comply with Railway Group Standards.